20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Find Your Pair

-• Give each student a card and have them find their pair by asking questions.
+Prepare cards with related word pairs (“apple – tree,” “book – read”).
+Give each student a card and have them find their match by asking each other questions.

 Alphabet Game